Support Children and Families Through a Child’s Death

 Expand your expertise as an end-of-life specialist with practical tools and insights to enhance your care for pediatric patients and families.

-While this course does not have formal prerequisites, students should have foundational knowledge of end-of-life care.
+While this course does not have formal prerequisites, we strongly recommend that students have foundational knowledge of end-of-life care.
+This course does not provide students with the full suite of skills needed to be an end-of-life doula and is meant to build off of existing skills.
 If you are new to this field, we recommend completing UVM’s End-of-Life Doula Certificate first before enrolling.

 Curriculum